jaywink/socialhome/TRANSLATIONS.md

 TODO: create an issue for this.

-NOTE: pybabel is configured tp parse compiled js only.
+NOTE: pybabel is configured to parse compiled js only.
 If changes are made to js or vue files, npm run dev should be run before updating the translation files.